peterjuras/esphome-elero/BUGFIXES.md

 2. Monitor logs for any timeout messages or retry failures
 3. Verify that covers no longer require restarts to function properly
 4. Check that polling is properly spaced out (visible in logs)

+## Compilation Status

+✅ All syntax errors have been resolved
+✅ Race condition protections are in place
+✅ Thread safety mechanisms implemented
+✅ Ready for testing with ESPHome framework